 In 2003, PETA Europe first asked the MoD to stop using bear pelts to make headpieces for the five Foot Guards regiments.
 The campaign has engaged celebrities, politicians, the public, and even former guards themselves.
 It has also involved fashion experts and innovators.
-For more than 15 years, PETA has worked with Stella McCartney and faux-fur manufacturers to find a humane alternative to the indefensible killing of black bears in Canada for the iconic bearskin caps.
+For more than 15 years, PETA has worked with faux-fur manufacturers to refine an exact replica material for the iconic bearskin caps as a humane alternative to the indefensible killing of black bears in Canada.

 PETA supporters have also been involved in eye-catching demonstrations to keep the issue in the public eye, including staging a “die-in” to tell the naked truth about cruelty to bears and orchestrating a “21-bum salute” to the MoD in London.

-And PETA and our affiliates have been dedicated in encouraging environmentalist Prince Charles to take a stand against fur.
+PETA entities have been dedicated to encouraging Prince Charles, who speaks out about certain environmental issues, to take a stand against fur.
 PETA’s “bear” tailed His Royal Highness at public engagements as an ambearsador for his Canadian cousins who are killed so that their skins can be made into caps.

-In 2012, PETA’s biggest demonstration yet took place as hundreds marched through central London – some dressed as bears and others carrying teddy bears – to speak up for the beautiful bears cruelly killed for the caps and to send a clear message to the MoD that it’s time to relegate the use of bearskin to the history books.
-Beginning at Westminster Bridge and finishing at Marble Arch, participants covered a grand total of 3 miles, with beloved twitcher Bill Oddie and actor Peter Egan at the head of the march.
+In 2012, PETA’s biggest demonstration yet took place as hundreds of people marched through central London – some dressed as bears and others carrying teddy bears – to speak up for the beautiful bears cruelly killed for the caps and to send a clear message to the MoD that it’s time to relegate the use of bearskin to the history books.
+Beginning at Westminster Bridge and finishing at Marble Arch, participants covered 3 miles, with beloved twitcher Bill Oddie and actor Peter Egan at the head of the march.

 What Can You Do?